Signed in as:

 In presenting my narratives, I strive for comprehensiveness and respect while actively engaging 2SLGBTQIA+ communities, allies, and villains.
 I understand that inclusivity means inviting diverse voices, listening to them, and allowing them to shape my work.
 My work is an aperture of inclusivity, diversity, otherness, and ongoing engagemen

 In presenting my narratives, I strive for comprehensiveness and respect while actively engaging 2SLGBTQIA+ communities, allies, and villains.
 I understand that inclusivity means inviting diverse voices, listening to them, and allowing them to shape my work.
 My work is an aperture of inclusivity, diversity, otherness, and ongoing engagement with these histories and communities.
-This journey is a continuing process of learning, unlearning, and relearning, and I am dedicated to it personally and professionally.
+This journey is a continuing process of improving, learning, unlearning, and relearning, and I am dedicated to it personally and professionally.

 Image source: labs.openai.com